clown-car/calibre-2/manual/edit.rst

 The snippets are very powerful, with many features, such as placeholders you can jump between, automatic mirroring of repeated text and so on.
 For more information, see :doc:`snippets`.
+Snippets
+^^^^^^^^^^^^^^^

+The calibre E-book editor supports *snippets*.
+A snippet is a piece of text that is either re-used often or contains a lot of redundant text.
+The editor allows you to insert a snippet with only a few key strokes.
+The snippets are very powerful, with many features, such as placeholders you can jump between, automatic mirroring of repeated text and so on.
+For more information, see :doc:`snippets`.